Mammy stereotype: Living conditions

-When the mammy does not stay in the house of her owner or is not busy attending to the needs of the owner's children, she usually lives with her husband and children in a cabin that is distinguished from the cabins of the other enslaved people in either size or structure.
-Her cabin stands near the owner's house, but at a distance from the cabins of the other enslaved people.
+When the mammy did not stay in the house of the enslavers or was not busy attending to the needs of their children, she would live separately.
+She lived with her husband and children in a cabin that was distinguished from the cabins of other enslaved individuals in size and structure.
+The cabin would be placed near the enslaver's house, but at a distance from the other cabins.

-Although her duties are far less tiring and strenuous than those of the other slaves, her hours are often long, leaving little time for her own leisure.
-Not until the mammy becomes too old for these duties does she enjoy any home life of her own, since she is always preoccupied with the home life of her owner.
-There is a flexibility about the mammy's duties that distinguishes her from just being an ordinary nurse or a wet nurse, even though there is a possibility that she can perform either of these tasks.
-In some of the wealthier households, the fictional mammy has assistants who would help her take care of the household's children.
-These women are often much younger than the mammy herself.
+Although her duties were far less tiring and strenuous, her hours were often long, leaving little time for her own leisure.
+Her life revolved around her duties, which did not allow her an opportunity to have an individual lifestyle other than serving.
+There was flexibility in her duties that distinguished her from an ordinary nurse or a wet nurse.
+In some of the wealthier households, the mammy had assistants who would help her take care of the household's children.
+These women were often much younger than the mammy herself.

-The mammy, unlike other slaves, is usually not up for sale, and the children of the mammy are kept in the same family for as long as possible, retaining the same relationships that the mammy has with the owner.
-There are oftentimes when a mammy is forced to leave her own children behind in order to care for the owner's children.
-In many cases mammies choice to even have their own children is taken away because they need to be able to fully provide nutrition to their owner's children, and there is a fear that if they are feeding their own children as well there may not be enough milk for the owner's children.
+The mammy, unlike other slaves, was usually not for sale, and the children of the mammy were kept in the same family for as long as possible, retaining the same relationships that the mammy had with the enslaver.
+There were often times when a mammy was forced to leave her own children behind to care for the owner's children.
+In many cases mammies chose to have their own children taken away because they needed to be able to provide mother's milk to nourish their enslaver's children.
+They feared that if they were feeding their own children there would be not be enough milk for the enslaver's children.